 Some of our customers that have Noonbarra Kelpies as companions often decide to have a go at a dog sport where both the handler and the dog can enjoy a good fun day out.
 Because our Kelpies are bred to run along the backs of sheep, jump yard rails and turn quickly to block sheep they have a high degree of agility so do very well at most dog sports.
 They are also bred to listen to commands and be compliant in that regard.
+They need to be fast.
+They need to be intelligent and learn quickly.
+They need to be able to work with noise and people around them and still focus on the job at hand.
 It is these traits that makes them easy dogs to work with.
+They are now winning at high levels all over the world.

 Sheena was sold to Japan to compete in Frisbee competition.
 Her owner Shinji Yasuda already has a champion Frisbee dog.
 We made sure he got a puppy that was compliant and outgoing and good with people.